Clinical Trials

 Open Trials

 At Shenandoah Oncology, research is an integral part of our comprehensive efforts to provide cancer patients in our community with access to the latest and most advanced therapies and treatment options.
-As a member of US Oncology Network and as a clinical research affiliate of VCU Massey Cancer Center, we are pleased to share this list of clinical trials currently enrolling at our practice.
+With collaborations with Sarah Cannon Research Institute (SCRI) and VCU Massey Cancer Center, we are pleased to share this list of clinical trials currently enrolling at our practice.

 BREAST CANCER - ADJUVANT